General Tournament Information

 The City of Portland and other Chess for Success Tournaments may be limited to specific grade levels.
 Information will be posted here if they differ from the information below.

 You must qualify at the Regional Tournament to attend the State Tournament.
 Players finishing high enough in a regional tournament then qualify to advance to the State Tournament.
+Invitations to the State Tournament may be made to individuals and teams at the discretion of the Chess for Success Program Operations Director.

 Regional Tournament Date and Location: The description of the boundaries of each region and the date and sites of the Regional Tournaments may be seen on the Registration Form.
 Select "Regional Tournaments" and then "Region descriptions."